po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

 * If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge:

-  * If you wanted to save your cURL reponse text to a file, how would you do so?
+  * If you wanted to save your cURL response text to a file, how would you do so?

 * Use [Google](https://www.google.com) or another search engine to answer the above.
 ```

 * While breaking everyone into groups, be sure to remind students and the rest of the instructional staff that questions on Slack or otherwise are welcome and will be handled.
 It's a good way for your team to prioritize students that need extra help while circulating through room.